What is it like?

 When we say all are welcome, we mean it!
 Our Sunday service has space for all of God's children.
 There is a family space with books, toys and activities for younger ones who may find sitting in a pew a challenge.
-We also offer Sunday school for school age children 10 months of the year.
 During the summer months we have quiet activities for children during the service.

 Where do I park?